Yes it will.

 …then how do we create content and make sales?

-Back to that resentful-feeling coach (with whom I can empathize because I’ve been there before) mentioned at the top of this article, my advice is this:
+Back to that resentful coach (with whom I can empathize because I’ve been there!) mentioned at the start of this article, my advice is this:

 Remember, your audience isn’t there for you to manipulate sales out of.
-You are blessed to have an audience, no matter how small right now.
+You are blessed to have an audience, no matter how small at the moment.

 Just don’t be fixated on an exact time it “should” happen.